TheRealMichaelWang/Constellation/README.md

 # Constellation
 Constellation Operating System (COS) is a command-line operating system taking only 20MB hard disk space.
 To use it, just burn the iso file in front of you to a disk.
 Then use that disk as a os.
+Constellation was written 100% in c#.

 Updates & Notes: